|Date of Birth||22 February 1950 , Smethwick, West Midlands, England, UK|

-She was born Julia Mary Walters on February 22, 1950, the youngest of three and only daughter of Irish-Catholic parents.
+She was born Julia Mary Walters on February 22, 1950, the youngest of three and only daughter of Mary Bridget (O'Brien), a postal clerk from Ireland, and Thomas Walters, a builder.
 Convent schooled in Birmingham, she expressed an early desire to act.
 Her iron-willed mother had other ideas, however, and geared her towards a nursing career.
 Dutifully applying at Queen Elizabeth Hospital in Birmingham, Julie eventually gave up nursing when the pull to be an actress proved too strong.
 Studying English and Drama at Manchester Polytechnic, she subsequently joined a theatre company in Liverpool and apprenticed as a stand-up comic.
 A one-time company member of the Vanload improv troupe, she made her London stage debut in the aptly-titled comedy "Funny Peculiar" in 1975, and went on to develop a successfully bawdy act on the cabaret circuit.
 While at Manchester, Julie befriended aspiring writer/comedienne Victoria Wood and the twosome appeared together in sketch comedy.
 A couple of their works, "Talent" and "Nearly a Happy Ending," transferred to TV and were accompanied by rave reviews.
-Eventually they were handed their own TV series, "Wood and Walters" (1981).
+Eventually they were handed their own TV series, Wood and Walters (1981).

 In 1980, Julie scored a huge solo success under the theatre lights when she made her London debut in Willy Russell's "Educating Rita."
 For her superlative performance she won both the Variety Critic's and London Critic's Circle Awards as the young hairdresser who vows to up her station in life by enrolling in a university.
 She conquered film as well when Educating Rita (1983) transferred to the big screen opposite Michael Caine as her Henry Higgins-like college professor, collecting a Golden Globe Award and Oscar nomination.

 Reuniting with Victoria Wood in 1984, the pair continue to appear together frequently on TV, most recently with the award-winning series Dinnerladies (1998).
 On stage Julie has impressed in a variety of roles ranging from the contemporary ("Fool for Love," "Frankie and Johnny at the Clair de Lune") to the classics ("Macbeth," "The Rose Tattoo" and "All My Sons"), winning the Olivier Award for the last-mentioned play.